Want to grow Fresh and Organic vegetables but short of space? No problem! Grow these vegetables on a windowsill year-round.

-In a week, you’ll have a jar full of healthy delicate sprouts that you can sprinkle on salads, add to sandwiches or toss into soups for a delicious and healthful twist on your favorite recipes.
+In a week, you’ll have a jar full of healthy delicate sprouts that you can sprinkle on salads, add to sandwiches, or toss into soups and noodles for a delicious and healthful twist on your favorite recipes.

 Garlic will grow happily on your windowsill.
-To grow it, buy some fresh garlic from a grocery store.
-Plant a large, unpeeled clove with the pointed side up in well-draining soil.
+To grow it, buy some fresh garlic from a farmer’s market or grocery store.
+Plant large, unpeeled cloves with the pointed side up in well-draining soil.

-Keep the soil moist, and in a few days, you should see a green shoot.
-You can use its leaves in many recipes in place of garlic.
+Keep the soil moist, and in a few days, you should see green shoots.
+You can use the fresh leaves in many recipes in place of garlic.
 It will taste delicious!

 To harvest the leaves, cut them off with a sharp scissor, only a few inches at a time.
 When the leaves dry, dig up the soil to harvest the garlic bulbs.

 A Tip: Choose at least 6 inches deep pot and must read this article for unlimited garlic greens here.